 Attendance Allowance isn't means tested so your finances won't be checked to work out if you're entitled.
 To claim, you don't need to be receiving assistance already, you just need to show that you will benefit from it.

 How much does Attendance Allowance pay?

-The amount of Attendance Allowance you get depends on whether you need help day or night or both day and night.
+The amount of Attendance Allowance you get depends on whether you need help day or night or both day and night (or are terminally ill).
 Payments are calculated weekly and usually paid every 4 weeks.